data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/mailru.md

          | *.mkv,*.avi,*.mp4,*.mp3 | Only common audio/video files will be tried for put by hash.
          | *.zip,*.gz,*.rar,*.pdf  | Only common archives or PDF books will be tried for speedup.

+   --mailru-speedup-max-disk
+      This option allows you to disable speedup (put by hash) for large files.

+      Reason is that preliminary hashing can exhaust your RAM or disk space.

+      Examples:
+         | 0  | Completely disable speedup (put by hash).
+         | 1G | Files larger than 1Gb will be uploaded directly.
+         | 3G | Choose this option if you have less than 3Gb free on local disk.

+   --mailru-quirks
+      Comma separated list of internal maintenance flags.

+      This option must not be used by an ordinary user.
+It is intended only to facilitate remote troubleshooting of backend issues.
+Strict meaning of flags is not documented and not guaranteed to persist between releases.
+      Quirks will be removed when the backend grows stable.
+      Supported quirks: atomicmkdir binlist unknowndirs

+   --mailru-pass
+      Password.

+      This must be an app password - rclone will not work with your normal password.
+See the Configuration section in the docs for how to make an app password.

+   --mailru-speedup-max-memory
+      Files larger than the size given below will always be hashed on disk.

+      Examples:
+         | 0    | Preliminary hashing will always be done in a temporary disk location.
+         | 32M  | Do not dedicate more than 32Mb RAM for preliminary hashing.
+         | 256M | You have at most 256Mb RAM free for hash calculations.

    --mailru-check-hash
       What should copy do if file checksum is mismatched or invalid.